Dragon Quest Builders 2: Development

 Due to the sales success of Dragon Quest Builders and players requests for features that were too big to add to the game, Square Enix decided to make a sequel.
 For a time, developers were not sure of the direction to take the sequel, or how much to change, but Yuji Horii reminded them that sequel buyers liked the original game and would be disappointed if it was completely different.
 Another development challenge was training the games characters to perceive what players were doing and respond accordingly.

 Of the many requests, four player multiplayer, the ability to build higher, the circulation of water from higher locations were all requested.
 One result was that developers tripled the height of buildings for Dragon Quest Builders 2.
 Developers also discussed expanded multiplayer where players don’t just play with each other, but create a kind of playground.

+For this installment, Square Enix enlisted the services of longtime partners Koei Tecmo Games (through their Omega Force studio) to assist with the game's action sequences, as well as improve several aspects of gameplay and audio, among other things.

 Release

-Dragon Quest Builders 2 was developed by Koei Tecmo's studio Omega Force and Square Enix for the Nintendo Switch and PlayStation 4, and first released in Japan on December 20, 2018, and in North America and Europe on July 12, 2019.
+Dragon Quest Builders 2 first released for Nintendo Switch and PlayStation 4 in Japan on December 20, 2018, and in North America and Europe on July 12, 2019.
 A playable English demo was released on June 27, 2019.
 A Windows version was released on December 10, 2019 via Steam, and includes all previous downloadable content for free.
 An Xbox One and Windows 10 version was released on May 4, 2021.
 It also includes the previous downloadable content, as well as cross-progression through Xbox Play Anywhere.
 It was added to the Xbox Game Pass service on the same day.